 If you’re new to using a pointed pen, calligraphy drills can help a lot!
 They give you a nice opportunity to practice fluidity and pressure exertion without having to worry about letterforms.
 That said, I’ve always found drills to be a little bit drab and dry … until today.

 I want you to enjoy doing calligraphy drills, so I decided to design a worksheet for you that is actually fun to use.
 It’s compatible with any pen and nib combination, especially if you print it out on 32# laserjet paper (affiliate link).
 Regardless of your skill level, you can use this worksheet for a number of applications, including:

 General practice – If you’re a beginner, doing these calligraphy drills will help you to gain better command of your pointed pen.

 Warmup – If you need a couple of minutes of writing before you delve into a project, this is a great resource to help get your hand acclimated to calligraphy for the day!

-- Creative inspiration – You can incorporate any and all of these drills into mail art and project designs.
+Creative inspiration – You can incorporate any and all of these drills into mail art and project designs.

 How to Use this Calligraphy Drills Sheet

-Continue to fill out all the light gray and blank boxes for the rest of the calligraphy drills until you don’t have any boxes left.
+Continue to fill out all the light gray and blank boxes for all of the calligraphy drills.
 If you mess up, do not berate yourself!
-I read a great quote by Malcolm Gladwell (via @komal.and.color on Instagram) the other day: “Practice isn’t the thing you do once you’re good.
-It’s the thing you do that makes you good.”
-It’s important to understand that this is only practice, and as such, it shouldn’t look perfect.
+I read a great Malcolm Gladwell quote the other day that you should keep in mind while filling out today’s worksheet:

 Why This Calligraphy Drills Sheet is Unique